Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/Python2/team-data-science-process-idear-python-instructions.md

 # Instructions for using Interactive Data Exploration, Analysis and Reporting (IDEAR) in Jupyter Notebook (Python 2.7)

-The Interactive Data Exploration, Analysis and Reporting (IDEAR) tool provides a flexible and interactive means for data exploration, visualization, analysis, and pattern recognition.
-These instructions provide a step-by-step guide on how to use IDEAR in Jupyter Notebook (Python 2.7) to explore and analyze sample data interactively, and then how to export the results of visualization and analysis to a report with a few clicks.
+The Interactive Data Exploration, Analysis and Reporting (IDEAR) tool enables data scientists to explore and visualize data interactively, facilitating the analysis and recognition of patterns that a data set contains.
+These instructions provide a step-by-step guide on using IDEAR in a Jupyter Notebook (Python 2.7) to explore and analyze sample data interactively, and also how to export the results of the visualization and analysis to a report with a few clicks.

 ## Prerequisites

-You need to install a few programs to use IDEAR in Jupyter Notebook (Python 2.7):
+The following programs are needed to use IDEAR in Jupyter Notebook (Python 2.7):

 1. Set up Jupyter Notebook server.
 Here are the [instructions](http://jupyter.readthedocs.io/en/latest/install.html).
 2. Install the list of required Python modules in [readme.md](readme.md).
-3. If you have [Data Science Virtual Machine](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-provision-vm), Jupyter Notebook server is already set up for you.
-If you are using Linux DSVM on a Windows machine, you can [install X2Go on your client](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-data-science-linux-dsvm-intro/#installing-and-configuring-x2go-client) to log into the Linux DSVM.
+3. If you have deployed a [Data Science Virtual Machine](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-provision-vm), Jupyter Notebook server is already set up for you.
+If you are using a Linux DSVM on a Windows machine, you can [install X2Go on your client](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-data-science-linux-dsvm-intro/#installing-and-configuring-x2go-client) to log into the Linux DSVM.

 ## Conventions, limitations, and the configuration of IDEAR

 ### Column name conventions for IDEAR in Jupyter Notebook

-Before you run IDEAR in Jupyter Notebook (Python 2.7), make sure that the **column names** in the data file or in the SQL query result, take the following conventions:
+Before you run IDEAR in Jupyter Notebook (Python 2.7), make sure that the **column names** in the data file or in the SQL query result, use the following conventions:

 - Column names have to **start with alphabet letters**.
 Column names cannot start with numbers or special characters.
-- **Special characters**, except the underscore, are **not allowed** in column names.
-Even a space character is not allowed in a column name.
+- **Special characters**, except the underscore, are **not allowed** in any part of column names, nor is the **space character**.

 ### IDEAR in Jupyter Notebook (Python 2.7) works on data frames in memory

-Currently, IDEAR in Jupyter Notebook (Python 2.7) only works on data that can be loaded into Python as a Pandas data frame.
+Currently, IDEAR in Jupyter Notebook (Python 2.7) only works with data that has been loaded into Python as a Pandas data frame.
 If you have data that is too large to fit into the Python workspace, you may need to sample the data before running IDEAR on it.

 ### Use a YAML file to provide data source, data format, and column information to IDEAR

-A YAML file is needed to provide information about the data, such as the location of the data, the format of the data file (such as column separator and whether there is a headerline or not), and various other parameters IDEAR needs.
+A YAML file is needed to provide information about the data, such as the location of the data, the format of the data file (specifying, for example, the column separator used and whether or not there is a headerline), and various other parameters (itemized in the following tables) that IDEAR needs.

+>[!NOTE]
->[AZURE.NOTE]: In the YAML file, you need to set the path to your data file correctly.
+>In the YAML file, you need to set the path to your data file correctly.
 The path should be an absolute path, or a path relative to the path of [Run-IDEAR.R](Run-IDEAR.R).
-Note that Windows and Linux have different conventions for directory structures (“\\” for Windows and “/” for Linux).
-So, based on the OS of your machine, you need to set the path appropriately.
+Becuse Windows and Linux have different conventions for directory structures (“\\” for Windows and “/” for Linux), the path must be set using the appropriate conventions for the OS of your machine.

 The following two tables list the parameters you need to set in the YAML file, depending on where the data is.
 We currently support two types of data files: